HitaloM/PyKorone/README.md

 ## Usage

-To start the bot, type `python3 -m korone`, you can run the bot without updating its dependencies using `--no-update` as argument. `python3 -m korone --no-update`
+To start the bot, type `python3 -m korone`, you can run the bot without updating its dependencies using `--no-update` as argument.

 ## Special thanks